Registered General Nurse – Ashford

 As an Employer of Choice we are committed supporting our employees and volunteers through both a holistic benefits package, but also through wellbeing and work/life balance.

-- 26 days annual leave, plusall bank and public holidays (pro-rated if part-time).
+- 26 days annual leave (for a full-time role), plusall bank and public holidays.

-- A great work-life balance with realistic working hours.
+- Flexible/hybrid working arrangements and a great work-life balance with realistic working hours.

 - Free onsite parking.